Training starts when a child is emotionally and developmentally ready. The following points must be met before starting

 The main symptoms of enuresis include:

 - Wetting in the garment due to an involuntary loss of urine.

 - Wetting for approximately three months, at least twice a week.

 Causes of Enuresis

-There are different factors that are associated to enuresis.
+There are different factors that are associated with enuresis:

 - The inability to control a full bladder at night due to the decreased functional capacity of the bladder.

 - Instability of detrusor muscles.